santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 GCC stands for “GNU Compiler Collection”.
 GCC is an integrated distribution of compilers for several major programming languages.
 These languages currently include C, C++, Objective-C, Objective-C++, Fortran, Ada, D, Go, and BRIG (HSAIL).

 > *When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
-Either is correct.*
+Either is correct.
+In C/C++ context, gcc more or less refers to the GNU C Compiler and g++ refers to the GNU C++ Compiler!*

 The language-independent component of GCC includes the majority of the optimizers, as well as the *“back ends”* that generate machine code for various processors.
 The part of a compiler that is specific to a particular language is called the *“front end”*.
 For example the C front-end is called CC, the C++ compiler is G++, the Ada compiler is GNAT, and so on.